| Author(s) | |

 $2.10

-This chapter examines how governments determined which businesses were essential to the public welfare during the COVID-19 pandemic.
+This chapter examines how governments determined which businesses are essential to the public welfare during the COVID-19 pandemic.
 It argues that labeling employees essential workers functions as a form of coersion.

 View